TimWilde/timwilde.github.io/_posts/2022-09-16-better-cypress-selectors-in-asp-net.md

 ### Impromptu Taxonomy

-Being a hierarchy of classes containing properties, this lends itself really well to organization and the creation of a selector taxonomy.
+Being a hierarchy of classes containing properties, this lends itself really well to organization and the creation of a selector taxonomy[^1].

+[^1]: Yes, it took me 5 minutes to remember the word "taxonomy" and now I shall use it.
+Liberally!

 It quickly became evident that there were some elements common to all pages (such as the page header) and there were others that were very specific to a particular area of the site (user account details, for example) so those were nested appropriately to make them easier to discover and to also produce more self-descriptive selectors.